2022–2023 mpox outbreak in Spain

-The 2022–2023 mpox outbreak in Spain is a part of the outbreak of human mpox caused by the West African clade of the monkeypox virus.
+The 2022–2023 mpox outbreak in Spain was a part of the outbreak of human mpox caused by the West African clade of the monkeypox virus.
 Spain was the second country outside the African countries with endemic mpox, to experience an outbreak in 2022.
 The outbreak was first reported in Spain on 18 May 2022.

 Background

 An ongoing outbreak of mpox was confirmed on 6 May 2022, beginning with a British resident who, after travelling to Nigeria (where the disease is endemic), presented symptoms consistent with mpox on 29 April 2022.
 The resident returned to the United Kingdom on 4 May, creating the country's index case of the outbreak.
 The origin of several of the cases of mpox in the United Kingdom is unknown.
 Some monitors saw community transmission taking place in the London area as of mid-May, but it has been suggested that cases were already spreading in Europe in the previous months.